 “What if I could collect and deliver testimonials in a similar way?”

 I searched for a similar service on Google and couldn’t find any of note.
 Then I did what a lot of entrepreneurs do with their ideas, I sat on it!
 I sat on it for three years.

-It was during my IT consultancy stage in the financial sector that I stumbled upon a website that was doing something kind of along the lines of what I had in mind.
-It wasn’t as simple or as user friendly but the bones-of-it were there.
+It was during my IT consultancy stage in the financial sector that I stumbled upon a website that was doing something along the lines of what I had in mind.
+It wasn’t as simple or as user friendly, but the bones-of-it were there.

 That made me sit up and take notice – “Hey, these guys got there before me!”

 I had a few days of thinking – “Oh well, its back to the drawing board” and “No point in trying now!”
 But something made me certain that my idea had legs and that my idea was different to those already out there.

 I decided it was time to take action and stop making excuses.
 My idea was a widget and theirs wasn’t.

 The following week, I put a plan in motion.
 I did some preliminary work and searched for domain names.

 Some of the domains I came up with where really not that great – reviewfeedr was one – not too bad considering the spate of domains ending suddenly with R’s.
 But then I also had the great idea to register a bunch of really questionable domains.